© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Coed Allt-Fedw Camp is a scheduled monument protected by Cadw under reference CD025.
 View the official record →

-Coed Allt-Fedw Camp is a prehistoric enclosure located in Ceredigion, Wales, and is recorded under Cadw's Scheduled Ancient Monument designation CD025.
+Coed Allt-Fedw Camp is a prehistoric enclosure located in Ceredigion, Wales, designated as a scheduled ancient monument under the reference CD025.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD025.

 Coed Allt-Fedw Camp dates from the prehistoric period, and is classified as a enclosure.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Coed Allt-Fedw Camp is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD025.